New Khmer Architecture: Characteristics of the style

 The Angkor tradition suggested the use of moats and raised walkways.
 Moats are not only decorative, but also function as a water reservoir in rainy season, and work as a cooling device.
 The National Sports Complex and the Teacher Training College (now Institute of Foreign Languages) are prime examples of this approach.

 Late colonial architecture, especially buildings such as the Central Market and Phnom Penh Railway Station, had an influence in the innovative use of reinforced concrete.

 Government buildings, state residences, factories, schools and universities, health centers and hospitals, sports complexes, exhibition halls, cinemas and theaters, airports and train stations, churches, private houses and social housing projects, even stupas and monuments were built in the style.
 Although the most impressive examples can be found in Phnom Penh, the country's provincial capitals and other towns benefitted from the national effort to modernize the whole country.

 Most projects were funded from the national budget or private Cambodian funds, because as Sihanouk declared 'I do not want to indebt my children'.
 International technical assistance was accepted from the UN and foreign governments, such as the United States of America, the USSR, and China.
-Two UN experts, Vladimir Bodiansky and Gerald Hanning, provided valuable technical support in the early 1960s to the point that Vann Molyvann said they were his masters.
-Gerald Hanning who had participated in the Modulor, Le Corbusier's famous tool for proportion, initiated Vann Molyvann to it.
+Two UN experts, Vladimir Bodiansky and Gérald Hanning, provided valuable technical support in the early 1960s to the point that Vann Molyvann said they were his masters.
+Gérald Hanning who had participated in the Modulor, Le Corbusier's famous tool for proportion, initiated Vann Molyvann to it.
 After that he used it in all his designs.